carloseradap/crada_project1/README.md

-THis is my first full project from scratch, publishing a simple app to docker and kubernetes in Azure, using GitHub actions and Terraform
+This is my first full project from scratch, publishing a simple app to docker and kubernetes in Azure, using GitHub actions and Terraform